 Conclusion.
 After taking all the evidence into consideration, we form a conclusion about what happened to the garment, and when.
 We determine whether damage resulted from a manufacturer’s defect, occurred during consumer use or storage, is something we’ve seen before but don’t know its cause, or – in rare cases – is something unknown, the cause of which we can’t determine.

 Requests for a Garment Analysis that are submitted via a high-resolution image taken with a mobile device are closely scrutinized.
-If you’ve got a really tough nut to crack and need a piece of clothing gone over in more detail, however, Dr. Jim says that “We can actually perform microscopic, spectra-light, and chemical testing, etc.”, on items sent in the mail, the results of which will be included in the returned report.
-Due to the precision and care that goes into each Analysis, “It is a little bit like CSI [crime scene investigation],” said to David Machesney, owner of Pratt Abbott Cleaners in Westbrook, ME, and DLI’s Chairman of the Board.
+If you’ve got a really tough nut to crack and need a piece of clothing gone over in more detail, DLI can perform microscopic, spectra-light, and chemical testing, etc., on items shipped to the lab.
+Results will be included in the returned report.
+Due to the precision and care that goes into each Analysis, “It is a little bit like CSI [crime scene investigation],” said David Machesney, owner of Pratt Abbott Cleaners in Westbrook, ME, and former DLI Chairperson.

-Request a Garment Analysis by downloading the Application via Apple’s iOS App Storeor Google Play.
+Request a Garment Analysis by opening DLIonline.org/Analysis.
 Express Analysis Services, Notarized Analysis Reports, and Restoration Services are available for additional fees.